misfr/mis-validators/README.md

 };

-// Event triggered when the validation ends Validators.onValidationEnd = function (validationStatus, validationMsgTab) {
+// Event triggered when the validation ends validators.onValidationEnd = function (validationStatus, validationMsgTab) {
   if (!validationStatus) {
     // For example, you can display an error message if the validation fails alert("The form contains some errors :\n - " + validationMsgTab.join("\n - "));